 These days, there’s nothing particularly magical about Chelsea boots, but back in the 1800s they were cutting-edge footwear tech – like flying cars for your feet.

-The man credited with designing Chelsea boots is J. Sparkes-Hall, British bootmaker to Queen Victoria.
+The man credited with designing this particular shoe style is J. Sparkes-Hall, British bootmaker to Queen Victoria.
 But that wouldn’t have been possible without the invention of vulcanized rubber in 1839.
-Charles Goodyear cracked the rubber code in Springfield, Massachusetts, and Sparkes-Hall decided to use it for bootmaking, creating elastic footwear that you could slip on and off, without buckles, buttons, laces or straps.
+Charles Goodyear cracked the rubber code in Springfield, Massachusetts, and Sparkes-Hall decided to use it for bootmaking, creating elastic footwear that you could easily slip on and off, without buckles, buttons, laces or straps.
 Pretty wild stuff.

-In the 1960s, London shoemakers, Anello & Davide, added the Cuban heel.
+In the 1960s, London shoemakers, Anello & Davide, added the Cuban heel for a more sophisticated touch.
 The Beatles started wearing them, and The Rolling Stones quickly followed.
 They even showed up in Star Wars (check out the Storm Troopers’ feet).
 Chelsea boots have pretty much exploded ever since.

 Image: The Beatles via Pinterest